The following are the 19 notes to the principal financial statements:

-The Department’s FSN DCF finances two after-employment plans, the FSN Defined Contribution Plan (DCP) and the FSN Voluntary Contribution Plan (VCP).
+The Department’s FSN DCF finances two after-employment plans, the FSN Defined Contribution Plan (DCP) and the Variable Contribution Plan (VCP).

-The Department’s FSN DCP and VCP provide after-employment benefits for FSN employees in countries where the Department has made a public interest determination to discontinue participation in the LSSS.
+The Department’s FSN DCP and VCP provide after-employment benefits for FSN employees in countries where the Department has made a public interest determination to discontinue participation in the LSSS or deviate from other prevailing local practices.
 Title 22, Foreign Relations and Intercourse, Section 3968, Local Compensation Plans, provides the authority to the Department to establish such benefits and identifies as part of a total compensation plan for these employees.

 The Department records expense for contributions to the FSN DCP when the employee renders service to the Department, coinciding with the cash contributions to the FSN DCP.
-Total contributions by the Department in 2018 and 2017 were $28.2 million and $27.8 million, respectively.
-Total liability reported for the FSN DCP is $204 million and $190 million as of September 30, 2018 and 2017, respectively.
+Total contributions by the Department in 2019 and 2018 were $28.9 million and $28.2 million, respectively.
+Total liability reported for the FSN DCP is $223 million and $204 million as of September 30, 2019 and 2018, respectively.

-The FSN VCP reported employee and employer contributions of $7.4 million and $6.2 million as of September 30, 2018 and 2017, respectively.
-The total liability reported for the Voluntary Contribution Plan is $17 million and $10 million as of September 30, 2018 and 2017, respectively.
+The VCP reported employee and employer contributions of $8.1 million and $7.4 million as of September 30, 2019 and 2018, respectively.
+The total liability reported for the Variable Contribution Plan is $24 million and $17 million as of September 30, 2019 and 2018, respectively.

 Local Defined Contribution Plans

-In 49 countries, the Department has implemented various local arrangements, primarily with third party providers, for defined contribution plans for the benefit of FSNs.
-Total contributions to these plans by the Department in 2018 and 2017 were $26.6 million and $25 million, respectively.
+In 50 countries, the Department has implemented various local arrangements, primarily with third party providers, for defined contribution plans for the benefit of FSNs.
+Total contributions to these plans by the Department in 2019 and 2018 were $25 million and $26.6 million, respectively.

 Defined Benefit Plans